 - Always use sunscreen (at least SPF 30) before going outside.
-Every 2 hours while you're outside, apply sunscreen again. - Do not use tanning beds. - Regularly check your skin for any unusual skin or mole changes. - We recommend that you visit a dermatologist once a year.
+Every 2 hours while you're outside, apply sunscreen again. - Do not use tanning beds. - Check your skin often for any unusual skin or mole changes. - We recommend that you visit a dermatologist once a year.